KneeDeepInMud/fortGnox/README.md

 Motivation was the long year usage of command line password manager [pass](https://www.passwordstore.org/) which can be used in friendly coexistence together with __fortGnox__ on the same password store.

-Although __fortKnox__ was mainly developed under Linux, it is already used by people around the globe also under Windows (well ... maybe not the globe ... at least I know of a handful of people using it).
+Although __fortGnox__ was mainly developed under Linux, it is already used by people around the globe also under Windows (well ... maybe not the globe ... at least I know of a handful of people using it).

 ## Features ##
 - Password management (creation / random generation).